ToolsForHumans/zag/doc/source/user/arguments_and_results.rst

-If instead the |retry.execute| method itself raises an exception, the |retry.revert| method of the implementation will be called and a :py:class:`~taskflow.types.failure.Failure` object will be present in the history object instead of the typical result.
+If instead the |retry.execute| method itself raises an exception, the |retry.revert| method of the implementation will be called and a :py:class:`~zag.types.failure.Failure` object will be present in the history object instead of the typical result.

 .. note::